astropy/astroquery/docs/astroquery/ned.rst

 **Fetching other data tables for an object**

-Several other data tables for an object may be fetched via the `Ned.get_table` queries.
+Several other data tables for an object may be fetched via the :meth:`~astroquery.ned.core.Ned.get_table` queries.
 These take a keyword argument `table`, which may be set to one of `photometry`, `diameters`, `redshifts`, `references` or `object-notes`.
 For instance the `table=photometry` will fetch all the relevant photometric data